pgRouting/pgrouting/doc/trsp/pgr_trsp.rst

    :end-before: -- q5

 .. index::
-    single: trsp(Many to Many) -- Proposed on v3.4
+    single: trsp ; Many to Many -- Proposed on v3.4

 Many to Many
 ...............................................................................